Impress digital printing inks hold The International Association of the Deinking Industry, INGEDE Certificate.

 Deinking is the removal of printing ink from the recovered paper during the paper recycling process.

 Having reached the paper mill, paper for recycling is ‘slushed’ into pulp.
-The large non-fibrous contaminants are removed (for example staples, plastic, glass etc.), the fibres are then cleaned and the resulting pulp is filtered and screened to make it suitable for papermaking.
+The large non-fibrous contaminants are removed (for example staples, plastic, glass etc.)

 The printing inks then need to be removed to increase the whiteness and purity.
 During this stage, the ink is removed in a flotation process where air is blown into the solution.
 The ink adheres to bubbles of air and rises to the surface from where it is separated.